• Testing Lab

 What Action is the EPA Taking?

-The Frank R. Lautenberg Chemical Safety for the 21st Century Act has initiated the US Toxic Substances Control Act (TSCA) reform
+First, the Frank R. Lautenberg Chemical Safety for the 21st Century Act has initiated the US Toxic Substances Control Act (TSCA) reform

 According to this reform, the federal Environmental Protection Agency (EPA) must take action on particular chemical substances identified as persistent, bioaccumulative, and toxic (PBT).